PacktPublishing/Deno-Web-Development/README.md

 9. Deploying a Deno application (https://github.com/PacktPublishing/Deno-Web-Development/tree/master/Chapter09/)
 10. What's next? (https://github.com/PacktPublishing/Deno-Web-Development/tree/master/Chapter10/)

 Chapter that have multiple iterations of the same application have inside a `sections` folder with copies of the application at each state.
-It should be possible to have access to the code at a certain point in chapter.
+It should be possible to have access to the code